SM 32x325 [2xM8] / N52 - magnetic roller

 Neodymium magnets bounce and also touch each other mutually within a radius of several to around 10 cm from each other.

-The magnet is coated with nickel - be careful if you have an allergy.
+The magnet coating contains nickel, so be cautious if you have a nickel allergy.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-To raise awareness of why neodymium magnets are so dangerous, see the article titled How dangerous are very strong neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, see the article titled How dangerous are strong neodymium magnets?.